Riari/laravel-forum-docs/3.0/front-end/configuration.md

 ## 3.0 — Front-end — Configuration

-The `forum.frontend` config file defines the controllers used by the package as well as a closure used to process alert messages to be displayed to the user.
+The `forum.frontend` config file defines the controllers and utility class used by the package.

 ### Views